Evelyn Magruder DeJarnette

-Evelyn Magruder DeJarnette (née, Magruder; March 4, 1842 – March, 1914) was an American Southern author of the long nineteenth century, who wrote stories in African-American dialect.
-She contributed to Frank Leslie's Magazine, The Century Magazine, the Atlantic Monthly, and The Youth's Companion.
+Evelyn Magruder DeJarnette (née, Magruder; March 4, 1842 – July 3, 1902) was an American Southern author from Virginia, who wrote stories in African American dialect.
+The daughter of a prominent Virginia lawyer, she began her literary career in 1870 with prose and poetry contributions to a variety of well-known magazines, including The Century Magazine and the Atlantic Monthly.
+Her published works include "Old Vote for Young Master" and "Out on A' Scurgeon."

 Early life and education

-Evelyn May Magruder was born in Glenmore, Albemarle County, Virginia, March 4, 1842.
+Evelyn May Magruder was born in Glenmore, Albemarle County, Virginia, on March 4, 1842.
 She was the third child of Benjamin Henry and Maria Minon Magruder.
 Her father was a prominent Virginia lawyer and legislator, and in 1864, was elected to the Congress of the Confederate States.
 Her mother's family was from Piedmont Virginia.

-During her childhood, she learned about the responsibilities of slave ownership, and became a teacher to the African American children on the plantation.
+During her childhood, she reportedly taught classes to the enslaved children on her family's plantation.

 Magruder attended boarding school for several terms.
 During her father's connection with the General Assembly, she was a frequent visitor to Richmond, Virginia, where she took part in social gatherings.